meghanhade/TLDR/README.md

-# Iron_ebooks
+# TLDR

-A simple and hackish ruby script for pseudorandomly posting to a _ebooks account tweets derived from a regular twitter account
+A work in progress.
+Basic instructions below for setting up an ebooks-esque bot.

 ## Setup